-- 1 The factory has changed dramatically with the advances - ... technology. (determiner/preposition) 2 There are a variety of machines at the factory, several of - ... are solely computer-operated. (pronoun/modal) 3 The factory doesn't have many employees, just a select , who oversee the computers. (pronoun/quantifier) - b) Now write the correct word in each gap.
+- 2 There are a variety of machines at the factory, several of ..... are solely computer-operated. (pronoun/modal) - 3 The factory doesn't have many employees, just a select who oversee the computers. (pronoun/quantifier) - b) Now write the correct word in each gap.
 Compare your answers with a partner.

-2 For questions 1-8, read the text below and think of the word which best fits each gap.
+Por questions 1-8, read the text below and think of the word which best fits each gap.
 There is an example at the beginning.